anujjamwal/anujjamwal.github.io/content/posts/2017-01-15-on-pair-programming.md

 Pair programming is a natural alternative to this approach.
 Since its always a couple of developers working on a story, and since this is done over the course of development of the story, the review is much thorougher and with the rationale, context and logic all accounted for.
 Further more since pairs are rotated, we have a fresh pair of eyes working on the code and reviewing it, so we essentially incresed the number of reviewers for the story.
 And tracking is much simpler because when the pair says its done, its done, no review is needed and the pair can move on to something else, of course after forming a different pair.

+## Pair Programming and Team Dynamics

+## Pair Programming and Product Quality